cashshuffle/spec/CASHFUSION.md

 Players connect to and register on the pool, while announcing their output address.
 The server should refuse to register players with banned IP addresses (because of blame from a recent round).
 Once 10 players register on the pool, the server can announce the list of 10 output addresses to all players.

 ## Phase 2.
-Announce Input Hashes and Ephemeral Keys
+Announce "B List" Commitments and Ephemeral Keys

-To prepare, each player will serialize each of his inputs, generate a unique random salt (of sufficient size to prevent any grinding attacks) for each input, and from that the salted hash for each input.
+Each player will create a "B list" (see commitment scheme above) which is a list of 10 random numbers.
 Each player will also create 10 ephemeral encryption keys, one for each input they will validate, plus one additional key for blaming ("blame PubKey").

-Message 2 (from client): `<MESSAGE TYPE><POOL_SESSION_ID><BLAME PUBKEY><INPUT 1>...<INPUT 9><PUBKEY E1>...<PUBKEY E10>`
+Message 2 (from client): `<MESSAGE TYPE><POOL_SESSION_ID><BLAME PUBKEY><PUBKEY E1>...<PUBKEY E10><B_LIST_VALUES>`

 If any player fails to send a correctly formatted Message 2, then blame is assigned to that player and the round aborts.

 ## Phase 3.
-Announce Ordering
+Share Commitments and Keys

-Once the server has received message 2 from all players, it creates a random order for the players and sends message 3, announcing all payloads for all players, where each payload contains the information sent in Message 2.
+Once the server has received message 2 from all players, it sends message 3, announcing all payloads for all players, where each payload contains the information sent in Message 2.

 Message 3 (from server): `<MESSAGE TYPE><POOL_SESSION_ID><PAYLOAD_PLAYER 1>...<PAYLOAD_PLAYER 11>`